Getting Started with Puzzle Maker Pro - Cross Sum

 • Intermediate results have to be zero or greater

-• The outcome has to be an integer (whole) number, not a fraction.
+• The outcome has to be an whole number, not a fraction.

 Creating Cross Sum puzzles with Puzzle Maker Pro